 CEO of Panasonic stated “We must support the wellbeing of each employee”, and Microsoft Japan reported a reduction in electricity costs.

-The majority of workers in Iceland are currently working -or on their way to work four days a week.
-And reports say it boosted productivity and employee happiness.
+The majority of workers in Iceland are either currently working or are on their way to working four days a week.
+Their reports found that it boosted productivity and employee happiness.

-But some organisations follow these practices to close the gender gap and support minorities to fulfil their potential.
-Such is the case of YWCA Scotland, which believes cutting hours has several social benefits for working women.
+Some organisations implemented this to close the gender gap and support minorities to fulfil their potential.
+This was the case for YWCA Scotland, who believe cutting hours has major benefits for working women.